Moshe Schneersohn

-Moshe Schneersohn (also, Moshe Zalmonovitch or Moshe Shneuri, later Leon Yulievitz) (born c.
+Moshe Schneersohn (also, Moshe Zalmonovitch or Moshe Shneuri, (allegedly) later Leon Yulievitz) (born c.
 1784 - died before 1853) was the youngest son of the founder of Chabad-Lubavitch Hasidism, Rabbi Shneur Zalman of Liadi.
+He was a close student of his father, and served as rabbi of Ule, Belarus.
 According to some scholars he converted to Christianity and died in a St. Petersburg asylum.
-Chabad sources claim that his conversion and related documents were faked by the Church.
+Other scholars point to the Church's investigation into the alleged conversion, and conclude that the conversion was staged, and the documents, forged.

 Life

 The year of Moshe Schneersohn's birth is not clear.
 It is known that he married in 1797, and since all of his brothers married at 14 years of age, scholars assume that he was born around 1784.
 The sixth Lubavitcher Rebbe in his historical notes on the Chabad movement notes that he was born in 1784 in Liozna, but elsewhere writes that he was born in 1779.

+In his early life, his father engaged tutors to teach him Torah, as well as secular subjects.
+He also taught Moshe himself.

 It is alleged that when he was eight years old he started showing signs of mental infirmity.
 He received medical treatment, and from the scant information available, it appears that his illness alternated between remission and outbreak during his childhood.
 In 1801, his father took him for treatment with doctors in Vitebsk, St. Petersburg and Smolensk.
+However, this account is slightly problematic considering his later rabbinic position, and halachic writings (see below).

-He married Shifra daughter of Rabbi Tzvi Hirsh of Ule, a town near Liadi.
-He went to live with his father-in-law in Ule and was soon appointed to the post of Rabbi in that town.
+He married Shifra daughter of Rabbi Tzvi Hirsh of Ula, a town near Liadi.
+He went to live with his father-in-law in Ula and was soon appointed to the post of Rabbi in that town.

-Moshe had an excellent memory, and while in Ule he authored a number of manuscripts of novellas that he had heard from his father (as well as notations).
-These are still used by Chabad Hasidim today.
+Moshe had an excellent memory, and while in Ula he authored a number of transcripts of Maamarim that he had heard from his father (as well as notations).
+Some of his transcripts are printed in Torah Or and Likutei Torah.
+Additionally, he wrote interpretations in Kabbalah and addressed Halachic queries to his famous nephew, Menachem Mendel Schneersohn.

+He also signed with his brothers on the introductions to his father's Shulchan Aruch and the 1814 edition of the Tanya.

 During Napoleon's invasion of Russia in 1812, his family fled from Liadi to the Russian interior.
 His father died as a result of the journey.
 Moshe did not go with them, instead traveling to Shklov.
 He was captured by the French Army and sentenced to death for espionage, but he was pardoned.
-According to a letter written by his mother in 1817, he had been stable prior to this incident, but apparently this event took a toll on his mental health.
+According to a letter allegedly written by his mother in 1817, he had been stable prior to this incident, but apparently this event took a toll on his mental health.